 Bitcoin Bull Run in 2017

-The course growth is facilitated by the rapid increase in the number of network users and the recognition of bitcoin as a legal tender by many companies and financial institutions around the world.
-An important role was also played by the opportunity given to BTC holders to receive Bitcoin Cash (BCH) coins for free as a result of a hard fork on August 1.
+The course growth is facilitated by the rapid increase in the number of network users and bitcoin recognition as a legal tender by many companies and financial institutions around the world.
+An important role was also played by the opportunity given to BTC holders to receive Bitcoin Cash (BCH) coins for free due to a hard fork on August 1.